GWR 850 0-6-0 ST

 For updates on this project and all others see the latest news section of the website

-Photo1. #1931 Represents the version 1 we are doing in Wolverhampton livery.
+Photo1. #1921 Represents version 1 we are doing in Wolverhampton livery.
 Blue-green with white-black-white lining.
 This version has "H" spoke wheels.
+Includes true Wolverhampton features such as the chimney and buffers.

 The remarkably positive reaction we have received to the introduction of our recent Dean Single, GWR 517 and Dean Goods locomotives has amply demonstrated to us the growing interest in this characterful and attractive Victorian period in railway history.